dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week7_Architecture/Artifacts/README.md

 ## General Cloud Design Principals

+### Transformation from Identity Stone Age to Digital Identity

+The [article](IdentityEnhancement.pdf) describes the evolution of online identity into the modern "Identity as a Service" paradigm.

+The author details the legacy universe of multiple forms of identification such as passwords and social security numbers, and the need to transition into OpenID based models.
+With an OpenID an identity can be provided along with a series of claims that are relevant to an "identity zone".

+For example Bob has a certain persona with their friends but that same persona might not fit with their ebay account.
+There are clearly overlaps but different details will have no contextual meaning.

+They go on to describe the need for federated identities as a means of maintaining shared identity between services.
+Contoso.com does not need to risk an insecure disclosure of credentials, if they rely on a third party such as Azure Activity Directory to the actual passwords storage.

+Transitioning to a federated model has four phases:

+1. Cross organizational trusts : Multiple domain controllers trust each other
+2. Open id foundation (OIDF) : Tokens can be given to agree on shared identity
+3. Hybrid Cloud trusts : Tokens can be issued for cross environments (disjoined SSO scenarios)
+4. Open identity exchange (OIX) : Centralized identity, policy, and Level of Assurance (LoA)

 ### Tackling Cloud Security Issues and Forensics Model

 Modern medical facilities need to archive enormous amounts of data in the form of: